Conformal Bootstrap Equations from the Embedding Space Operator Product Expansion: Conformal Bootstrap Equations

 \section{Conformal Bootstrap Equations}

 The conformal bootstrap technique rests on the principle that correlation functions are independent of the choice of OPE.
 By choosing to perform the OPE between different pairs of external quasi-primary operators, one obtains different yet equivalent expansions of the correlation functions in terms of conformal blocks.
 The equivalence of these different expansions accordingly leads to constraints on the OPE coefficients.
-In this section, we describe how to set up the conformal bootstrap equations directly in the embedding space.
-Although it is generally stated that the conformal bootstrap equations must be obtained by first projecting back to position space, we deem this to be unnecessary from the perspective of the present formalism.
+In this section, we describe how to set up the conformal bootstrap equations directly in the embedding space, without projecting back to position space.
 We begin by describing the general strategy for generating the conformal bootstrap equations in our framework.
 We stress that by $M$-point conformal bootstrap equations, we mean the use of associativity of the $M$-point correlation functions to constrain the OPE coefficients, with the standard conformal bootstrap equations stemming from $M=4$.
 Therefore, by two- and three-point conformal bootstrap equations, we mean the associativity of the two- and three-point correlation functions, respectively.
 Although non-standard, it leads to a consistent nomenclature.